JPeterMugaas/efxc2/README.md

 ## Tools I Use to Develop this Program

-These tools are **NOT** required to build this program or submit request.
+These tools are **NOT** required to build this program or submit pull requests.
 I list them because they are helpful to me in developing this program.

 [Microsoft Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/community/)